fybrik/fybrik/site/docs/get-started/quickstart.md

 To use OpenMetadata, you can either use an existing deployment, or run the following commands to deploy OpenMetadata in kubernetes.

-*Note:* OpenMetadata deployment requires a cluster storage provisioner has persistent volumes capability of ReadWriteMany Access Mode.
+*Note:* OpenMetadata deployment requires a cluster storage provisioner that has PersistentVolume capability of ReadWriteMany Access Mode.
-Below we provide examples of installation of OpenMetadata on a single node kind cluster (for development and testing) and an OpenShift cluster on [IBM Cloud](https://www.ibm.com/cloud).
+Below we provide examples of OpenMetadata installations on a single node kind cluster (for development and testing) and an OpenShift cluster on [IBM Cloud](https://www.ibm.com/cloud).
 For other deployments please check [OpenMetadata Kubernetes deployment](https://docs.open-metadata.org/deployment/kubernetes)

 === "A single node Kind cluster"